 chroot ${chroot_dir} /bin/sh -l

-Ex : Setup init services
+Ex : Setup init servicesrc-update add hostname default

 rc-update add localmount default